 To avoid hassle during the last moment, one ought to do advance booking of an elephant safari.
 Priority is given to Western Range (Bagori) so that one may find the sight of Indian one-horned Rhinos.
 Check these out North East India wildlife itineraries covering Kaziranga and Sundarbans.

 Like any other tiger book or wildlife sanctuary, one can enjoy a jeep safari in Kaziranga also.
 The forest department arranges two shifts of jeep safari for the visitors.
 The jeep is permitted to carry 6 persons at a time.
 Jeep safari can pay big area compared to an elephant safari.
 The jeep safaris can be booked nearby stove headquarters.

 - Agaratoli you can appreciate have a ride on elephant’s back in the afternoon from 05:30 Hrs to 07:30 Hrs or in the night from 15:00 Hrs to 16:00 Hrs

 - The dawn safari change in Western Range, Bagori starts from 05:30 Hrs to 07:30 Hrs along with the day shift starts from 15:00 Hrs to 16:00 Hrs

-- Have a ride on the elephant’s back at Burapahar Range, Ghorakati in the morning from 05:30 Hrs to 07:30 Hrs or at the evening from 15:00 Hrs to 16:00 Hrs
+- Have a ride on the elephant’s back at Burapahar Range, Ghorakati in the morning from 05:30 Hrs to 07:30 Hrs or in the evening from 15:00 Hrs to 16:00 Hrs